fajarsajid/business-case/README.md

 # 📊 Business Case: E-Commerce Revenue & Customer Analytics

+Project Overview
-This project simulates a real-world data analyst workflow for an online retail business.
+This project presents an end-to-end data analytics case study for an online retail business.
-It covers the full analytics pipeline:

-- Raw data ingestion
-- Data cleaning & feature engineering (Python)
-- Revenue trend analysis
-- Customer segmentation using RFM
-- Data warehousing in PostgreSQL
-- Business-driven SQL analytics
-- Version-controlled portfolio project
+It simulates how a data analyst works with transactional sales data to uncover revenue trends, segment customers, and deliver actionable business insights.
+The analysis supports decision-making around customer retention, revenue growth, and marketing prioritization using Python and SQL.
 The goal is to answer **business questions** such as:

 - How is revenue trending over time?